 High school dual enrollment programs require that students apply for admission to Atlantic Cape by completing the high school application by the dual enrollment deadline specified for that academic year.
 All course prerequisites must also be met.
 Students pay a reduced tuition rate for dual-credit courses as approved annually by Atlantic Cape's Board of Trustees.

-Articulation agreements are designed to provide students with continuity of learning while pursuing college credit in a career program.
-Students may choose to pursue certifications or associate degrees.
+Articulation agreements with area high schools are designed to provide students with a pathway to earn college credit through coursework taken at the high school.
 Interested students should contact their high school guidance counselors or other school representatives to verify an agreement has been established with Atlantic Cape.
-Credits earned are considered to be transfer credits at Atlantic Cape.
-Students must apply for articulation agreement eligibility by the deadline date.
-The approved courses and credits will be applied to the student's Atlantic Cape transcript.
+Students may earn credit for these courses once they have graduated from high school, applied for admission to Atlantic Cape, and completed the majority of their Atlantic Cape degree requirements.
+The courses and credits specified in these agreements are eligible as transfer credits at Atlantic Cape and will be applied to the student's academic record and appear on their college transcript upon their final semester at Atlantic Cape.
 Career programs that participate in articulation agreements include (but may not be limited to) Aviation Studies, Business Administration, Child Development/Child Care, Computer Information Systems, Criminal Justice, Culinary Arts, Engineering, Health Science, Hospitality Management and Media Studies.